avinash28196/Notes/resume.md

 Started as an intern and transitioned to full time in summer of 2002.
 Developed a phone system tied into a computer support system.
 I also Implemented bug fixes and ETL for primary credit counseling software.
 When short handed I provided IT support for email and web and technical support for our user base.

-Skills:

-Framework and Libraries:

-Spring (Boot, MVC, Batch and Integration)
-Java Persistence API  JPA and Hibernate
-Bootstrap
-React and Redux

 Databases

 Oracle DB, MySql MongoDB and Resdis